 Located just behind the Tourist Pier Information Office is the Feria de Artesanos handicraft fair.
 Inside there are dozens of local artists creating and selling original creations.

-Ride the Train to the End of the World
+Ride the Train to the End of the World in Ushuaia

 The Train to the End of the World or Tren del Fin del Mundo, is a steam train that covers the last 7 kilometers of the original 14km in which the train took convicts from the prison in Ushuaia to the foot of Mount Susana and into Tierra del Fuego National Park.
 Riding the train is one of the most popular tourist attractions in the area and should be on everyone’s list of things to do in Ushuaia.